 The following are the most common mistakes to avoid when attending a visa interview.

-When you book a Visa interview, the embassy or consulate will advise you of the exact day and time.
-Because you were late for your appointment, the embassy will assume you are a dishonest and irresponsible applicant.
-Instead, try to arrive at least 30 minutes early for your interview at the embassy or consulate where it will be held.
+When you book a Visa interview, the embassy or consulate will inform you of the exact day and time scheduled for the interview.
+If you are late for your appointment, the embassy will assume you are a dishonest and irresponsible applicant.
+You should arrive at the embassy or consulate at least 30 minutes before the interview.
 This will help you relax and calm down while you react to the interview questions.

 Incomplete Supporting Documentation

 The diplomatic office has invited you to a visa interview to establish that you supplied correct and comprehensive information on your Visa application, as previously mentioned.
-If you show up for the interview without the appropriate documentation to back up the accuracy of the information on the visa application form, your chances of getting a German visa will be considerably reduced.
+If you appear for the interview without the appropriate documentation to support the accuracy of the information on the visa application form, the chances of obtaining a German visa will considerably decrease.

 Such conduct might imply that you are indifferent about the visa criteria.
 Take the folder, which contains well-organized papers as well as essential copies, with you.
-Allow the visa official to show that you understand the visa criteria and are familiar with all of the documents in the folder by giving them to him or her in the order that he or she requests.
+Allow the visa official to show that you understand the visa criteria and are familiar with all of the documents in the folder by giving them the documents in the order that they request.

 Inappropriate Answers

 A lack of proper preparation for the interview is another issue that prompts visa authorities to reject your application.
-If you can’t predict what German Visa interview questions will be asked, you won’t be able to give genuine and well-thought-out responses to immigration authorities.
-Due to the level of tension, you’ll be experiencing during the interview, you’re more likely to make inappropriate responses (made-up, unsatisfactory, inaccurate, incomplete, or silly answers) if you don’t know what questions you’ll be asked.
+If you can’t predict German Visa interview questions, you won’t be able to give genuine and well-thought-out responses.
+Due to the level of tension, you’ll be experiencing during the interview, you’re more likely to make inappropriate responses (made-up, unsatisfactory, inaccurate, incomplete, or silly answers).
 (Avoid bringing them into the interview and refrain from seeming rehearsed when responding.)

 Skipping Questions or False Answers